Master of Science in Veterinary Medicine

 4. Preparing academically qualified cadres to utilize them in the field of teaching and scientific research.

-1.2 Students will be able to keep abreast of new developments in veterinary medicine.
+1-2 Students will be able to keep up with advancements in veterinary medicine.

 2. Skills: